 Set up a store in the play center.

-There is no need to purchase large plastic store toys as children are happy with a couple of school desks or small tables and a shelf or two arranged in the play corner.
+There is no need to buy large plastic store toys as children are happy with a couple of school desks or small tables and a shelf or two arranged in the play corner.

 Tips for using real money in the classroom

-Generally, I never had problems with real money disappearing when teaching children about money but every few years there would be a child who would take things home.
+Generally, I never had problems with real money disappearing but every few years there would be a child who would enjoy taking it home!

-If this is a problem have the children come to you for the money when their turn in the store center begins and give them an easy float - 10 pennies, 10 nickels, 10 dimes, 10 quarters sorted in a special divided box.
-The children return the counted and sorted money to you after their turn and benefit by having to identify, sort and count the coins when their turn is over.
+If this is a problem have the children come to you for the money when their turn in the store center begins and give them an easy float – 5 nickels, 5 dimes, 5 quarters sorted in a special divided box.
+The children return the counted and sorted money to you when their turn in the store center is over and benefit from having to identify, sort and count the coins.